pulumi/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `container_name` - (Required) The name of the container to associate with the load balancer (as it appears in a container definition).
 * `container_port` - (Required) The port on the container to associate with the load balancer.

--> **Version note:** Multiple `load_balancer` configuration block support was added in Terraform AWS Provider version 2.22.0.
+-> **Version note:** Multiple `load_balancer` configuration block support was added in version 2.22.0 of the provider.
 This allows configuration of [ECS service support for multiple target groups](https://aws.amazon.com/about-aws/whats-new/2019/07/amazon-ecs-services-now-support-multiple-load-balancer-target-groups/).

 ## ordered_placement_strategy